You Might Need Somebody: Shola Ama version

 In 1997, English singer Shola Ama recorded a version of the song featured on her debut album, Much Love (1997).
-Her version was produced by D'Influence and released in April 1997 by WEA.
-The song reached No. 4 on the UK Singles Chart and became a top-10 hit also in France, Ireland, Israel, the Netherlands, and New Zealand.
-It was additionally a top-20 hit in Iceland, Scotland, and Switzerland.
+Her version was produced by D'Influence and released in April 1997 by WEA Records.
+The song reached No. 4 on the UK Singles Chart and became a top-10 hit in France, Ireland, Israel, the Netherlands, and New Zealand.
 On the Eurochart Hot 100, it peaked at No. 25 in October 1997.
 The accompanying music video, directed by Jake Nava, was put at heavy rotation on MTV.

 Critical reception

-Larry Flick from Billboard described the song as a "curious little number" and a "jazzy, Brand New Heavies-ish type of track that reeks of a classic soul production akin to a Ray Parker Jr. orchestration".
-He added that "while that sounds confusing, once programmers and listeners key into the lyrics, which are well written and well executed, Shola Ama's influences are of no consequence".
+Billboard described the song as a "curious little number" and a "jazzy, Brand New Heavies-ish type of track that reeks of a classic soul production akin to a Ray Parker Jr. orchestration".
+They added that "while that sounds confusing, once programmers and listeners key into the lyrics, which are well written and well executed, Shola Ama's influences are of no consequence".
 Swedish Göteborgs-Tidningen named it a "truly delightful, generous electric piano-garnished Randy Crawford-cover".
 A reviewer from Music & Media said that "there's little doubt that that Shola Ama has a fantastic voice", adding that "radio has already warmed to this familiar cover, which is reproduced almost note for note from the Randy Crawford original".

 British magazine Music Week gave it four out of five, noting that the singer "breathes new life" into the 16-year-old hit, "with a classy, understated performance."
 Music Week editor, Alan Jones, said it is "still sounding superb", stating that "the backing is looser and less urgent, as the song ploughs an R&B furrow."
 Ralph Tee from the Record Mirror gave it three out of five, stating that it is "given a crisp clean street soul production by D-Influence".
 He concluded that "its definitely their mix that cuts it the best, despite it sounding so close to the original.
 It just sounds great."
 Dave Fawbert from ShortList deemed the song as "absolutely massive".
 A reviewer from the Sunday Mirror stated that Ama's "got such an amazing voice.
 She's the best British female R&B singer," and added, "I really liked 'You Might Need Somebody'".